ai-rio/cdh/docs/stories/story-dashboard-shadcn-ui-enhancement.md

 - [ ] Filter reset functionality is available
 - [ ] Search performance is optimized with proper debouncing

-### AC12: Feature Parity and Enhancement
+### AC12: Feature Parity and Payload CMS Integration
-**GIVEN** the existing dashboard functionality **WHEN** the new dashboard is implemented
+**GIVEN** the existing control panel functionality and Payload CMS backend **WHEN** the new dashboard replaces the control panel **THEN**:
-**THEN**:
-- [x] All existing features are replicated with enhanced UI
+- [ ] Complete deprecation of `/app/(frontend)/control-panel` directory
+- [ ] Native Payload CMS integration for user management (replace SmartUserManagement)
+- [ ] Native Payload CMS integration for media management
+- [ ] Direct Payload API integration for all CRUD operations
+- [ ] Role-based access control using Payload's built-in auth system
+- [ ] Enhanced user interface for Payload collections (Users, Media)
+- [ ] Timeline-based activity logging integrated with Payload
-- [ ] SmartUserManagement component is integrated with new layout
+- [ ] Email functionality integrated with Payload's email system
+- [ ] Dashboard becomes the primary admin interface (replacing Payload admin for most operations)
-- [ ] ResendAdminUI component works within new dashboard structure
+- [ ] Seamless migration path from old control panel to new dashboard
-- [x] Role-based content display is maintained and enhanced
-- [x] Quick actions are improved with better visual hierarchy
-- [ ] Recent activity display is enhanced with timeline components
+- [ ] All existing functionality preserved but enhanced with Payload CMS backend
+- [ ] Performance optimization using Payload's built-in caching and optimization

 ---